squidfunk/mkdocs-material/CONTRIBUTING.md

 ### Submitting an issue

-Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists and the discussion might inform you of workarounds readily available.
+Before you submit an issue, please search the issue tracker, maybe an issue for your problem already exists, and the discussion might inform you of workarounds readily available.

-We want to fix all the issues as soon as possible, but before fixing a bug we need to reproduce and confirm it.
-In order to reproduce bugs we will systematically ask you to provide a minimal reproduction scenario using the custom issue template.
+We want to fix all the issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
+In order to reproduce bugs, we will systematically ask you to provide a minimal reproduction scenario using the custom issue template.
 Please stick to the issue template.

-Unfortunately we are not able to investigate / fix bugs without a minimal reproduction scenario, so if we don't hear back from you we may close the issue.
+Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction scenario, so if we don't hear back from you, we may close the issue.

 ### Submitting a Pull Request (PR)